-Artik is located in the north-western part of Armenia and on the north-western slope of Aragats Mountain within the Shirak Plain, at a height of 1,859 meters above sea level.
-It is 27 km away southeast of Gyumri. and 67 km far away from the capital Yerevan.
+The town of Artik is located on the north-western slope of Aragats Mountain within the Shirak Plain, at a height of 1,859 meters above sea level.
+It is 27 km from Gyumri and 67 km from the capital Yerevan.

-According to archaeological excavations in the territory of the modern-day city, it was revealed that the area has been settled since the 14th century BC.
-The revealed cemeteries were found under the layers of tufa which date back to the Late Bronze Age in Artik.
-Another historical church in Artik is the Saint Gevorg Church which date back to the 7th century.
+According to archaeological excavations, the territory of the modern-day city has been settled since the 14th century BC.
+There are many old cemetery yards dating back to the Late Bronze Age in the territory of the town.

-According to an inscription, the town was known as "Hartik" during the Middle Ages.
-Later it was known as Ardik or Artik.
-According to locals, the name consists of 2 parts: Ar derived from Mount Aragats, and tik meaning leaning in Armenian.
-Thus, the name Artik means leaning on Aragats.
+According to locals, the name consists of 'Ar' derived from the name of Mount Aragats, and 'tik' meaning "leaning" in Armenian.
+Thus, the name Artik most probably means "leaning on Aragats".

-The city has a humid continental climate, characterized with mildly cool summers and extremely cold and snowy winters.
+The city has a humid continental climate, characterized by mildly cool summers and extremely cold and snowy winters.